anvilproject/anvil-docker/anvil-rstudio-bioconductor/README.md

 The AnVIL RStudio Docker contains the [RStudio Server](https://www.rstudio.com/products/rstudio-server/) application which supports a web browser version of RStudio.
 Additionally, it contains all system dependencies for Bioconductor packages.

 ### Libraries
-The Bioconductor image inherits all libraries from `anvil-rstudio-base`.
+The Bioconductor image inherits all libraries from `bioconductor/bioconductor_docker`.
 The following packages are included in the base image:
 * [tidyverse](https://www.tidyverse.org/packages/): a suite of packages designed for data sciences
 * [google-cloud-sdk](https://cloud.google.com/sdk/): tools for the google cloud platform
 * [googleCloudStorageR](http://code.markedmondson.me/googleCloudStorageR/): an R library for interacting with google cloud storage